Equinox exits Brazil in $1B China deal

 Equinox said it intends to use the Brazil sale to repay debt, such as a $500-million term loan and a $300-million facility with Sprott, and fund organic growth.
 That includes planned expansions at the Valentine mine as well as the Castle Mountain project in California, and a new development plan at the Los Filos project in Mexico.

-The future growth profile of Equinox, which is chaired by Canadian Mining Hall of Fame member Ross Beaty, also includes El Limón and Libertad mines in Nicaragua.
-The company acquired them through its $1.8-billion takeover of Calibre Mining earlier this year.
+The future growth of Equinox, which is chaired by Canadian Mining Hall of Fame member Ross Beaty, also includes the El Limón and Libertad mines in Nicaragua.
+The company acquired them through its $1.8-billion takeover of Calibre Mining in 2025.

 Canada

-Shares in Equinox Gold closed at C$20.23 apiece on Friday in Toronto, valuing the company at C$15.9 billion.
-Like most gold producers, the stock has more than doubled this year on record bullion prices.
+Shares in Equinox Gold closed at C$20.23 apiece in Toronto before the deal, valuing the company at C$15.9 billion.
+Like most gold producers, the stock has more than doubled in 2025 on record bullion prices.

 Print